wp-plugins/gts-translation/readme.txt

 So far, the plugin is self-upgrading...if there's something to report later, we'll add it!

-== Security ==

-While providing high quality translation with our crowdsourced post-editing functionality, it's of the utmost importance to ensure the security of your blog.
-We provide functionality that is out-of-band of the traditional WordPress publishing cycle.
-As such, our plugin adds a hook into your blog that allows GTS to programmatically update the translated content in your local WordPress database.
-We've put a lot of thought into ensuring that our system can use this hook while locking it against any potential malicious users.

-The first step to securing our system is to make sure that it's really *you* and your blog requesting that your blog be signed up for translation.
-First, we only accept registration requests that originate from the WP admin page of the blog that will be translated.
-When the user clicks off of the admin page, a digital fingerprint is created and saved to your WP database, and then it's sent over an SSL-encrypted channel to our server.
-When the registration request reaches our server, we will open an HTTP connection back to the requesting blog and verify that a) it has our plugin installed, and b) using an encryption technique called hashing, that the fingerprint matches.
-If one of those checks fail, we won't register the blog for translation.

-Now that we've verified the blog, we'll assign you a Blog ID and an API Access Key.
-These will be automatically added to your configuration panel via the registration panel, plus they will be sent to your administrator email address.
-We will use these two strings for identifying your blog and to ensure that information isn't tampered either en-route to us.
-It will also be used by your blog to verify that translated content posted back to your blog is legitimate.
-Again, we use an encryption technique called hashing.
-Whenever your blog sends a translation request to us or we send translated content back to you, we create a signature (or hash) of that content PLUS the API Access Key (if you're really interested in details, using the SHA-1 algorithm).
-Provided that the API Access Key is kept secret, this technique is extremely secure and resistant to tampering.
-The odds of a malicious person guessing your API key are astronomical : more than 1 in 10^229.
-However, as with any password, security depends on keeping it secret.
-If at any time, you think that your key has been compromised, GTS will deactivate the current key and issue you a new one.

-Other measures we take to secure data coming back to your blog include using a whitelist of IP addresses that are allowed to use the hook for posting translated content and limiting the size of the post to ~250KB so that, even if all other measures fail, an attacker can't eat up all the memory on your machine.

-We have dedicated lots of thought to locking down this system, and we are very confident that it's secure.
-After reading this, we hope you will be too!

 == Virtual Host Setup ==

 ### How to setup the Virtual Host feature on the GTS Plugin ###